 If you have any questions about the apartment, the local area or London generally, please get in touch by email or phone.

-|Size:||Sleeps up to 5, 2 bedrooms|
+|Size||Sleeps up to 5, 2 bedrooms|

-|Access:||Car not necessary|
+|Access||Car not necessary|

 |Family friendly||Great for children of all ages|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Internet access, DVD player|
+|Luxuries||Internet access, DVD player|

-|General:||Central heating, TV, Telephone, Satellite TV, Wi-fi available|
+|General||Central heating, TV, Telephone, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Single beds (3), Double beds (1), Cots (1), Dining seating for 5, Lounge seats for 6|
+|Furniture||Single beds (3), Double beds (1), Cots (1), Dining seats for 5, Lounge seats for 6|

 The apartment occupies the second and third floors of a Georgian house in Bloomsbury.
 Although the house was built in the 1790s, it has been refurbished to a high standard and now boasts all the luxuries of a modern home, including a fully-equipped kitchen (washer/drier for clothes, dishwasher, oven, hob, microwave, fridge/freezer), satellite TV and DVD player, power shower and modern bathroom.
 There is a large living room (with toys for young children and books and games) with two sofas, a kitchen with dining table and five chairs and upstairs, two bedrooms and a bathroom.
 The large master bedroom has a king-size double bed and a single bed.
 The second bedroom has two single beds.
 A cot (baby's crib) and highchair are available on request.
 Linen and towels included.
 Hairdryer, iron and ironing board available.
 Speakers suitable for MP3 players.